 In the BOP area erection works in Lignite Handling system Ash handling system CWSystem DM plant etc. are in progress.
 Raw Water System has been commissioned and 230 KVGIS switchyard is charged.

 At the present pace of works and with the continued monitoring to increase the momentumfurther it is hoped that Unit-I will be commissioned in March 2018 and Unit-ll in April2018.
 The cumulative expenditure incurred in the project upto 31st March 2017is ?4256.43 crore.

 Bithnok Thermal Power Project (250 MW) with linked Bithnok Mine (2.25 MTPA)

 Barsingsar Thermal Power Station Extension (250 MW) with linked Hadla Mine (1.90 MTPA)

 Wind Power Project (51 MW)

-Members may be aware that the Company as part of green energy development isimplementing 51 MW Wind Power Project at Kazhuneerkulam Tirunelveli District TamilNadu at a cost of ?347.14 crore.
-Leitwind Shriram Manufacturing Limited Chennai theimplementing agency has commissioned 30 Wind Turbine Generators (WTGs) aggregating to 45MW till 31st March 2017 against the total capacity of 51 MW and the balance WTGs areexpected to be commissioned in 2016-17.
-The overall physical progress of the project is75.5%.
-The cumulative expenditure incurred upto 31 March 2016 is Rs 197.05 crore.
+Members may be aware that the Company as part of green energy development isimplementing a 51 MW Wind Power Project at Kazhuneerkulam Tirunelveli District TamilNadu at a cost of ?347.14 crore.
+Leitwind Shriram Manufacturing Limited Chennai theimplementing agency has commissioned 30 Wind Turbine Generators (WTGs) aggregating to 45MW till 31st March 2017 against the total capacity of 51 MW.
+The balance WTGshave also been commissioned in 2017-18 and all the 34 WTGs are now in operation.
+Thecumulative expenditure incurred up to 31st March 2017 is ?330.03 crore.